netzkolchose/django-computedfields/computedfields/docs/manual.rst

 -----------------

 The ``@computed`` decorator understands a keyword argument ``depends`` to indicate dependencies to related model fields.
-If set, the computed field gets auto updated upon changes of the related fields.
+If set, the computed field gets automatically updated upon changes of the related fields.

-The example above extended by an ``Address`` model:
+The example above extended by a model ``Address``:

 .. code-block:: python